jube-home/www.jube.io/_pages/training.md

 ---
 layout: page
-title: Training
+title: Implementation
-permalink: /training/
+permalink: /implementation/
 ---

-Jube offers a comprehensive training program designed to ensure participants gain proficiency in implementing and managing Jube effectively.
+Jube offers a comprehensive implementation training program designed to ensure participants gain proficiency in implementing and managing Jube effectively.

 # Program Outcomes

-By the end of the training, participants will:
+By the end of the implementation training, participants will:

 * Confidently implement and manage Jube within their organization.
 * Optimize Jube for performance, scalability, and security.
 * Accelerate Jube adoption through hands-on experience and best practices.
 * For Developers; Troubleshoot and debug the system effectively.

-# Three Days of Core Jube Training
+# Three Days of Core Jube Implementation Training

 The schedule covers a duration of three days, with the length of each day ranging from 6 to 8 hours, depending on the undertaking of Elective Modules.
-Elective Modules cover in-depth training in advanced administrative concepts using dedicated training servers.
+Elective Modules cover in-depth implementation training in advanced administrative concepts using dedicated training servers.
 Elective Modules are targeted at technical participants whom are likely to assume overall system administrative responsibility of an implementation of Jube, but does not necessitate being a developr: